icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/service-address.md

 The path of a service address allows the server to route requests to the desired service.

-An ice or icerpc service address may include one or more [server addresses](../connection/server-address).
+An absolute service address may include one or more [server addresses](../connection/server-address).
 These server addresses are used to establish or locate a connection to a server that hosts the service.

 {% callout type="information" %}
 The protocol of a server address is always the same as the protocol of the enclosing service address.
 {% /callout %}

-An ice or icerpc service address without a server address can have query parameters.
+An absolute service address without a server address can have query parameters.

 And finally, an ice service address can have a fragment; this fragment corresponds to an Ice facet.

-In C#, record class `ServiceAddress` is a parsed and validated representation of a service address URI: it holds exactly the same information.
+In C#, record class [`ServiceAddress`](https://api.testing.zeroc.com/csharp/api/IceRpc.ServiceAddress.html) is a parsed and validated representation of a service address URI: it holds exactly the same information.

-ice and icerpc service addresses can be divided in 3 categories:
+Service addresses can be divided in 4 categories:

 ## Service address with a single server address